ACCA Strategic Business Reporting (SBR/P2)

 – Online course calendar with reminders

-The syllabus is assessed by a three hour fifteen minute examination.
+The syllabus is assessed by a three hour fifteen minute Computer Based Examination.
 It examines professional competences within the business reporting environment.

 Students will be examined on concepts, theories, and principles, and on their ability to question and comment on proposed accounting treatments.